 Modern maternity care has provided some labor and life-saving advancements.
 Yet at the same time, birth has become increasingly (and many times unnecessarily) medicalized.
 When birth is approached as a medical event it can lead to interventions, that would otherwise be good & necessary, being overused and creating problems that would otherwise not exist.

-Homebirth symbolizes a struggle (both in the past and present) to practice Midwifery in a culture that embraces technology and medical interventions —a value system which poses threats and places confines around the individual (childbearing women) and the Midwifery profession.
+Homebirth symbolizes a struggle (both in the past and present) to practice Midwifery in a culture that embraces technology and medical interventions —a value system which poses threats and places restrictions on individuals and the Midwifery profession.

 Some believe that the pendulum of intervention has swung too far – leading to unnecessary interventions.
 For instance, the rate of cesarean sections in the US doubled between 1970 and 2010.
 American women today are 50% more likely to die in childbirth than their mothers (source).
 In an effort to avoid seemingly unnecessary intervention, it is not surprising that some women have turned again to home birth.